On reconstructing parts of quantum theory from two relates maximal conceptual variables: On accessibility and beyond

 where $\mu$ is a left-invariant measure on $\Omega_\phi$ if such a measure exists.
 The operator for $\theta$ can then be written

 If $G$ is not transitive at the outset, a model reduction is first made to an orbit of $G$ on $\Omega_\theta$.
-This was motivated in [1] by a similar procedure from statistics.
+This was motivated in [4] by a similar procedure from statistics.

+Note that $A$ here is determined by the accessible variable $\theta$.
+Ideally, i want this functional dependence to be a one-to-one correspondence.
+Then there is a unique operator corresponding to every accessible conceptual variable, and we are in a setting usually assumed by quantum theory.
+To prove this uniqueness in general, is considered an open problem.

-In order that the above development shall lead to a useful theory, several assumptions must be made: 1) $G$ is transitive on $\Omega_\theta$, and $\theta$ is maximally accessible; 2) The representation involved is irreducible; 3) There can be established a one-to-one correspondence between the coherent states $|\theta\rangle =U(g)|\theta_0\rangle$, the group elements $g$ and the values $\theta=g\theta_0$ of the conceptual variable.
-In Section IV below, the assumption 2) will be dropped, but instead it will be assumed that \emph{two} related maximally accessible variables are present.
+In order that the above development shall lead to a useful theory, several assumptions must be made: 1) $G$ is transitive on $\Omega_\theta$, and $\theta$ is maximally accessible; 2) The representation involved is irreducible; 3) There can be established a one-to-one correspondence between the coherent states $|\theta\rangle =U(g)|\theta_0\rangle$ on the one hand and the group elements $g$ and hence the values $\theta=g\theta_0$ of the conceptual variable on the other hand.
+In Section V below, the assumption 2) will be dropped, but instead it will be assumed that \emph{two} related maximally accessible variables are present.

-Some of the main results of [1] are the following: If $A$ has a discrete spectrum, the possible values of $\theta$ are the eigenvalues of $A$, and $G$ is a subgroup of the group of permutations on these values.
+Some of the main results of [4] are the following: If $A$ has a discrete spectrum, the possible values of $\theta$ are the eigenvalues of $A$, and $G$ is a subgroup of the group of permutations on these values.
 Furthermore, $\theta$ is maximally accessible if and only if each eigenspace of $A$ is one-dimensional.

 Different (complementary) $\theta$ give different resolutions of the identity.
-If each such $\theta$ is discrete and maximally accessible, each eigenvector can be interpreted as connected to the question `What is the value of $\theta$?' together with a definite answer to it.
-I will also consider operators also for non-maximally accessible $\theta$; then the eigenspaces of $A$ have a similar interpretation.
-The generality of such interpretations for all state vectors was discussed and also taken up as an open question in [4].
+If each such $\theta$ is discrete and maximally accessible, each eigenvector can be interpreted as connected to the question `What is the value of $\theta$?' together with a sharp answer to it.
+In my opinion this can be used to give a simple interpretation of at least many quantum states.
+I will also consider operators for non-maximally accessible $\theta$; then the eigenspaces of $A$ have a similar interpretation.
+The generality of such interpretations for \emph{all} state vectors was discussed and also taken up as an open question in [9].